Frequently Asked Questions

-Honoraria payments for speakers or lectures do not require any form of contract.
-Please prepare Honoraria on a Form 5, with backup; either an invitation or schedule of the event they are participating in.
+Honorarium payments do not require any form of contract or purchase order.
+Please submit on a Form 5, with backup; either an invitation or schedule of the event they are participating in.
 Accounts Payable will need the home address and TID#.
 If any they are NON US citizens, contact Accounts Payable at x7037, as you will need additional processing information.

-The UC Accounting Manual for Disbursements (D-371-16) governs the level of approval, and method of procurement for non-payroll transactions, including Reimbursements, entertainment, travel, consultants, honoraria, memberships, and moving expenses, among other things.
+The UC Accounting Manual for Disbursements (D-371-16) governs the level of approval, and method of procurement for non-payroll transactions, including consultants, honoraria, memberships, and moving expenses, among other things.

 There are three ways to look for invoice payment information in EZ Access in the Accounts Payable section.
 Please click here for instructions.